Step by Step guide to calculating Net Promoter Score

 Net Promoter Score (NPS) Calculation): A Quick Overview

-To calculate your NPS score, all you need to do is,
+To calculate your NPS score, whether by using an 11- point or 5-point NPS scale, all you need to do is,

 STEP 1: Ask your customers how likely they are to recommend your product to others.